DomainDrivenArchitecture/dda-git-crate/README.md

 ## Reference

-Some details about the architecture: We provide two levels of API. **Domain** is a high-level API with many build in conventions.
-If this conventions don't fit your needs, you can use our low-level **infra** API and realize your own conventions.
+Some details about the architecture: We provide two levels of API.
+* **Domain-Level-API**: Domain is a high-level API with many build in conventions.
+* **Infra-Level-API:**: If this conventions don't fit your needs, you can use our low-level infra API and realize your own conventions.

 ### Targets